Optional cookies help us improve Palette. Cookie policy

 If you save something you didn't mean to, you can get back to where you were.

 If a session went nowhere, you can discard it.
-The clone is deleted.
-Your main folder is untouched.
-No harm done, because nothing was ever saved back.
+The clone is deleted and your main workspace folder is untouched.
+Changes already made to an editable reference are outside that rollback and remain in the referenced folder.

 This is part of what makes agent work feel safe.
 The cost of trying something is low.